vismayigur/ai301-contribution/README.md

-# Contribution 1: Boolean query parameter capitalization
+# Contribution 1: Improve the UX of user creation for secondary user stores from the console app.

 **Contribution Number:** 1
 **Student:** Vismay Igur